NichAttGH/Biomedical-Robotics/README.md

 The ' Presentation ' is just a presentation about 1 of several topics the Professor gave us with the goal of explaining the topic to the class.

+The ' Assignment 3 - Touch X ' is

 In updating..